 Making Christmas special

-Last year we launched our reusable fabric crackers as we couldn’t find any fully recyclable crackers out on the market, there doesn’t seem to be a recyclable snap, so we made the decision to switch to fabric crackers and it seems you guys are also making the swap, which is so fantastic.
+A couple of years ago we launched our reusable fabric crackers as we couldn’t find any fully recyclable crackers out on the market, there doesn’t seem to be a recyclable snap, so we made the decision to switch to fabric crackers and it seems you guys are also making the swap, which is so fantastic.
 It’s now become one of my favourite things to do; glass of wine in hand and an evening of Christmas music, while I make the crackers up for each member of the family.
 Christmas is going to look really different this year, so it feels more important than ever to make it special and thoughtful.
 And what better way than to be looking after the planet at the same time.

 So with that in mind, I’m sharing our best plastic free advent gift ideas, which can also be used for Christmas cracker fillers and stocking fillers.
 We’ve also added a section to the website to make shopping for these things as easy as possible.